 8. You Can Build And Enhance Your Curves

 - Want to have some nice round and firm bums?

 - Want arms that don’t giggle?

-This will give you the hour glass figure – that sexy look that so many women crave.
-Even if you don’t naturally have a curvaceous body, you can target certain areas an build them up revealing curves you never thought was possible for you.
+This will give you the hourglass figure – that sexy look that so many women crave.
+Even if you don’t naturally have a curvaceous body, you can target certain areas and build them up revealing curves you never thought was possible for you.